-- Introduction to Research Ethics (G504): 2 - 3 credits.
+- G504 Introduction to Research Ethics (2-3 cr.)
 More intensive course than G505.
 Taught by the Department of Medical and Molecular Genetics and The IU Center for Bioethics.
 Course Director: Kimberly Quaid de Cordon.
 Offered 3 times in the past 3 years (every fall).

-- Introduction to Research Ethics (G505): 1 credit.
+- G505 Introduction to Research Ethics (1 cr.)
 Offered in the fall semester, G505 includes lecture and small group discussion formats and covers important issues in biomedical research, such as: 1) Scientific misconduct, 2) Conflict of interest, 3) Animal rights and welfare, 4) Ownership of data, intellectual property, and copyright management, 5) Authorship and scientific manuscripts, and 6) Informed consent and human subjects.
 Course Director: Michael J. Klemsz.
 Offered 3 times in the past 3 years (every fall).

-- Ethical and Policy Issues in International Research (PHIL P555): 3 credits.
+- PHIL P555 Ethical and Policy Issues in International Research (3 cr.)
 If students are contemplating international research, they may opt for this course.
 This course examines ethical and policy issues in the design and conduct of transnational research involving human participants.
 Topics discussed include: economic and political factors; study design; the role of ethics review committees; individual and group recruitment/informed consent; end of study responsibilities; national and international guidelines.
 Course Director: Eric M. Meslin.
 Offered 3 times in the past 3 years (every fall).

-Biostatistics I (G651 or approved equivalent): 3 credits.
+G651 Biostatistics I (or approved equivalent) (3 cr.)
 G651 is an introductory level biostatistics course designed for healthcare professionals.
 It is the first in the G651 and G652 series on biostatistics methodology.
 The course covers topics such as data description and presentation techniques, probability and probability distributions, sampling distributions, statistical inferences from small and large samples, analysis of categorical data, analysis of variance, correlation and simple linear regression analysis.
 Upon completion of the course, students will achieve a basic understanding of the concepts and techniques of data description and statistical inferences.
 Students will also acquire a working knowledge of SPSS, a commonly used statistical computation program.
 Students will be able to understand and interpret the statistical analyses in research articles published in medical journals.
 Course Director: B. Katz.
 Offered 6 times in the past 3 years (spring and fall semesters).

-Biostatistics II (G652 or approved equivalent): 3 credits.
+G652 Biostatistics II (or approved equivalent) (3 cr.)
 G652 is an advanced applied biostatistics course designed for students with an interest in the health sciences.
 Students are expected to have completed at least one semester course of basic biostatistics.
 Knowledge of probability and probability distributions, concepts of estimation and hypothesis testing are assumed.
 Topics covered in this course include multiple linear regression, multi-factor analysis of variance, analysis of covariance, analysis of repeated measures, logistic regression model, and survival analyses.
 Upon completion of the course, students are expected to understand the appropriate statistical models for various outcomes and be able to interpret results using statistical techniques covered in this course.
 Course Directors: S. Gao & P. Monahan.
 Offered 3 times in the past 3 years (every fall).

-Techniques of Effective Grant Writing (N802 or approved equivalent): 3 credits.
-This is an intensive course / workshop designed to teach fellows and graduate students how to write and review an NIH application.
-Trainees will write an NRSA, R03, or K-award application.
-Course Directors: Paul Lysaker & Alan Breier.
+N801 Techniques of Effective Grant Writing (or approved equivalent) (3 cr.)
+This is an intensive course / workshop designed to teach fellows and graduate students how to write and review an N.I.H. application.
+Trainees will write an N.R.S.A., R03, or K-award application.
+Course Directors: Paul Lysaker and Alan Breier.
 Offered 3 times in the past 3 years (every fall).

 Electives (3-7 credits)